NHDPlus (National Hydrography Dataset Plus)

 News and Events

-Includes discussion of NHDPlus data, tools and applications.
+Includes discussions of NHDPlus data, tools and applications.

 ESRI User Conference

 Presentations on NHDPlus as part of Water Resources Track.

 NHDPlusV2 supercedes (replaces in its entirety) NHDPlusV1.
 NHDPlusV1 data, metadata and documentation will remain available through this site for the foreseeable future; however, users are encouraged to migrate existing applications and develop new applications using the significantly improved NHDPlusV2.